Keyboard shortcuts

 • Scheduled records are not imported.

-• Goal targets are not imported (Surebeans does not have a goal system).
+• Goal targets are not imported.

 • Loan accounts may need manual review.